MASILab/Augmented-Reality-Programming-Challenge-Walkthrough/README.md

 <h3>Orbbec Camera Driver</h3>
 <p>Lastly, once you have your <a href="http://shop.orbbec3d.com/Astra-Pro_p_35.html">Orbbec Astra Pro Camera</a>, you'll need to install the Orbbec Camera Driver.
 You can download the driver <a href="https://orbbec3d.com/develop/">here</a>.</p>

-<h2>Warm Up: Exploring the Bone Demo</h2>
+<h2>Warm Up: Exploring the Demos</h2>
-<p>Now that you've got your software downloaded and your camera plugged in, you're ready to explore one of the demos!
+<p>Now that you've got your software downloaded and your camera plugged in, you're ready to explore the demos!
 To open a demo in Unity, start by launching Unity on your computer.
 Launching Unity should open a Window that looks like the image below.
 Go ahead and select "Open."</p>
 <img src="https://user-images.githubusercontent.com/39998983/96723925-cd834b80-1374-11eb-9b24-b45f20d2f84b.PNG" alt="Open project in Unity" width="80%">

+<p>Next, we'll select the demo we'd like to work with. </p>

+<h3>The Bone Demo</h3>
+<p>We will explore the bone demo first!<p/>

+<h4>Getting started</h4>
-<p>Next, we'll select the demo we'd like to work with.
-Make sure you have the <a href="https://github.com/MASILab/AR_Mirror_Bone_Demo_Clean">AR Bone Demo</a> file downloaded.
-Open this demo by selecting its file.</p>
+<p>Make sure you have the <a href="https://github.com/MASILab/AR_Mirror_Bone_Demo_Clean">AR Bone Demo</a> file downloaded.
+Open this demo by selecting its file.<p/>
 <img src="https://user-images.githubusercontent.com/39998983/96725391-72eaef00-1376-11eb-9cc6-c813a2e648f6.PNG" alt="File explorer window" width="80%">

 <p>Your screen will look similar to the screen below.
 To see the demo in action, navigate to the 'Assets' folder towards the bottom left.
 Within the 'Assets' folder, navigate into the 'Scenes' folder.</p>